 For example, a pupil starting in an SRP may begin by spending 80% of their time in the SRP and 20% with their mainstream class.
 As their confidence and skills develop, they may be able to increase the amount of time spent in mainstream classes, with the aim that they can eventually access mainstream full time with confidence and happiness.
 All pupils will have individual goals and journeys.

-If a pupil is not able to access mainstream classes at all, it might be that special school is the right choice for them.
+If a pupil is not able to access mainstream classes at all, it might be that special school is a more appropriate setting for them.

-Specialist Resource Provisions will offer children and young people the following layered support:
+Specialist Resource Provisions will offer children and young people the following types of support:

 - an environment that feels safe and nurturing